po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 ### 12. Instructor Do: Stoke Curiosity (10 min)

-* Welcome students to class and congratulate them on learning some of the most used ES6 syntax rules
+* Welcome students to class and congratulate them on learning some of the most used ES6 syntax rules.

-* Reassure students that learning new syntax can be time consuming and difficult, but it won't always feel like that.
+* Reassure students that learning new syntax can be time-consuming and difficult, but it won't always feel like that.
 Using these rules more will allow you to commit them to memory and use less mental bandwidth going forward.

-* Explain that one of the best ways to learn these new rules is to try and use the newer syntax whenever possible.
-The old syntax is still perfectly valid, and if you have any doubts, it is always there to fall back on.
+* Explain that one of the best ways to learn these new rules is to use the newer syntax whenever possible.
+The old syntax is still perfectly valid, and students can always fall back on it.

 * These newer syntax rules are not born in a vacuum.
 They are the result of years of revision by a standards organization called ECMA.
-The ES in ES6 stands for ECMAScript.
 It is important to have standards in web development to ensure maximum compatibility across a wide spectrum of web browsers.

-* ECMAScript itself is a programming language, but as far as we are concerned it is just a language from which our syntax rules are inherited.
-A more detailed history of ECMAScript can be found [here](https://en.wikipedia.org/wiki/ECMAScript).
+* The ES in ES6 stands for **ECMAScript**.
+ECMAScript itself is a programming language, but as far as we are concerned, it is just a language from which syntax rules are inherited.
+We can find a more detailed history in the [Wikipedia article on ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).

 ### 13. Instructor Demo: for...of (5 min)

-* Open [21-Ins-For_Of](../../../../01-Class-Content/01-HTML-Git-CSS/01-Activities/02-IntroToConsoleBash/README.md01-Class-Content/09-NodeJS/01-Activities/21-Ins_For_Of/index.js) in your browser and demonstrate the following:
+* Open `21-Ins_For_Of/index.js` in your browser and demonstrate the following:

 * Run `node index.js` after commenting out the `.map` example.

-  * 🔑 Notice that when we run our code we see each value in our songs array.
+  * 🔑 Notice when we run the code that we see each value in the songs array, as follows:

     ```js
     const songs = ['Bad Guy', 'Old Town Road', '7 Rings'];